 Long before desktop computers, the Internet, email, smartphones and tablets, the automobile helped deliver education.
 K-State faculty brought their teaching on the road and provided instruction on-location throughout Kansas.

-1970s – early 90s
+1970s – early 1990s

-Mid 90s – present
+Mid-1990s – present

 In the mid-1990s, with the introduction of online learning, distance education delivery went national, then global.
 Clunky VHS tapes became CDs, CD content went online, and now online content is interactive, integrating more social technologies than ever before.
-Today, the distance education program has enrolled students from around the country and world who complete bachelor's degrees, master's degrees, Ph.D., certificates, minors, professional development and hundreds of courses online each year.
+Today, the distance education program has enrolled students from around the country and world who complete bachelor's degrees, master's degrees, doctoral program, certificates, minors, professional development and hundreds of courses online each year.

 Much has changed and is still evolving in the way Kansas State University delivers its educational content to distance students.
 What remains the same and what will carry us into the next 50 years is the drive to push forward new educational delivery methods and to bring the university and K-State educational experience to place-bound students, no matter their location.

-To extend Kansas State University's intellectual resources through quality degree programs, lifelong learning and professional development opportunities.
+To extend Kansas State University's intellectual resources worldwide through quality degree programs, lifelong learning and professional development opportunities.

 Each year Kansas State University Global Campus highlights accomplishments through its annual report, including credit and noncredit programs, student demographics, scholarships, grant funding and awards.

-FY14 K-State Global Campus Annual Report - (PDF version)
+- GC FY14 Annual Report - (PDF version)

 - GC FY13 Annual Report - (PDF version)